anubhavbagri/kirana-register/README.md

 2. Adjust inventory and financial records to account for the refunded products.
 3. Update the reporting APIs to reflect changes in total credits, debits, net_flow, and inventory after refunds are processed.

----

-## Project Guide (Implementation-Aware)
+## Project Guide

-This section is additive and documents what the current codebase does today, plus practical guidance to run and extend it.
+This section documents what the current codebase does, plus practical guidance to run and extend it.

 ### 1) What This Service Actually Does